Kalwing/tdargent/content/pages/about.md

 <img alt="Photo of me" src="{static}/img/profile.jpg" class="side-pic">

-Hi, I'm Thomas Dargent and I'm a Master Student in Data Science.
-I live in Rouen in France, and as such study in the Université of Rouen Normandie.
+Hi, I'm **Thomas Dargent** and I'm a *Master Student in Data Science*.
+I live in Rouen in France, and as such study in the *Université of Rouen Normandie*.
-I'm interested by image segmentation and computer vision for Medical images and Ecological applications.
+I'm interested by *image segmentation* and computer vision for *medical images*.
+I would also like to learn more about possible *ecological applications* of Machine Learning.

 In my free time I like to read about the world, try to do my share of good in it, do sports, cook, and make side projects.